First Responder to EMR upgrade course - Pickering, Ontario

 Free parking, complementary coffee and tea provided.

-At Swift Response, quality is our top priority.
+Quality is our top priority.
 It's not just about getting your certificate; we want to make sure you learn the skills, and can perform them under pressure, preparing you for real world situations.
 Our instructors are field experienced professionals with a passion for medical response.
 We go above and beyond to help our students to learn and succeed.

 Read our Google Reviews